JAlexMina/english-words-names-brands-places/README.md

 # Brands Database

-A list of 7143 brands in a simple text file with one item per line.
+- brands.csv: A list of 7143 brands in a simple (csv-) text file with one item per line.